folio-org/docs/content/en/docs/ERM/eHoldings/_index.md

 * **eHoldings: Can create and delete custom packages and titles.** This permission allows the user to create and delete custom packages and titles.
 * **eHoldings: Can edit providers, packages, titles detail records.** This permission allows the user to edit providers, packages, and titles detail records.
 * **eHoldings: Can select/unselect packages and titles to/from your holdings.** This permission allows the user to select (or add) packages and titles to your library’s holdings, and unselect (or remove) them from your holdings.
+* **eHoldings: Can view Usage & analysis data for packages, titles and resources.** This permission allows the user to view usage consolidation on the eHoldings app.
+* **Settings (eHoldings): Create, edit, and view Usage Consolidation API credentials.** This permission allows the user to update and view usage consolidation settings.
+* **Settings (eHoldings): View Usage Consolidation API credentials.** This permission allows the user to view usage consolidation settings.
+* **Settings (eHoldings): Can assign/unassign a user from a KB.** This permission allows the user to assign and unassign a user from KB credentials.

+Note: This permission should only be used by institutions that maintain multiple EBSCO KB configurations.

 ## Implementing eHoldings